Elevationacademy/fullstack-selfpaced/intro-web-dev/project-personal-portfolio/README.md

 ## Guidelines
 - Use only vanilla HTML and CSS (no frameworks or libraries)
 - Use Flexbox for all major layout components
-- Make many git commits with meangful names.
+- Make many git commits with meaningful names.
 Looking at your commits on git will explain your progress
+- e-mail and phone number should link and open mail app and phone app if available
+- In the mobile version clicking on the hamburger menu should open a vertical navbar with the same menu items.
+This vertical navbar should hide the content underneath (the home section)
+- Opening the hamburger menu can be done using JavaScript for adding/removing a class.
+It is not a must to implement the JavaScript part - you can simply manually add/remove a class from the HTML to validate that your menu works
 - When hovering the "Get in Touch" button it slightly changes the color

 ![hover button](./img/button-hover.gif ':size=150')